suhasmaddali/suhasmaddali/README.md

 __Computer Vision__ is a subset of artificial intelligence which gives the computer to perform computations and make predictions on image data.
 If the image of a cat is given, for instance, the computer vision algorithms would classify whether there is a cat in the image based on a previously labeled set of images.
 Therefore, it is important to give the right data to the computer vision algorithms in order for them to get the right predictions.

 One of the interesting things about computer vision is that there is a lot of scope and demand for it.
 There are a lot of opportunities where we could be using computer vision applications.
-Since the image and video data is found in abundance, there are computer vision tools which could be used and experimented ensuring that we make the best use of them.
+Since image and video data are found in abundance, there are computer vision tools that could be used and experimented ensuring that we make the best use of them.
 Below are some of the interesting projects that I worked on with computer vision.

 🎋 [__Wheat Disease Detection Using Transfer Learning__](https://github.com/suhasmaddali/Wheat-Disease-Detection-)

-* __Wheat__ is available almost everywhere in the form of nutrition such as cereals and breads.
+* __Wheat__ is available almost everywhere in the form of nutrition such as cereals and bread.
 When producing wheat, there are diseases associated with them.
-* __Farmers__ have to spend considerable amount of time to identify the diseases.
+* __Farmers__ have to spend a considerable amount of time identifying the diseases.
-* Doing this manually is a time consuming process.
+* Doing this manually is a time-consuming process.
 With Computer Vision, it is possible to understand various diseases in wheat and identify them.
-* This leads to significant reduction in the time taken to identify the diseases in wheat along with taking steps to prevent future diseases.
+* This leads to a significant reduction in the time taken to identify the diseases in wheat along with taking steps to prevent future diseases.
-* In the repository, various Convolutional Neural Networs (CNNs) are tested such as __InceptionV3__, __Xception__ and __VGG19__ to identify these diseases.
+* In the repository, various Convolutional Neural networks (CNNs) are tested such as __InceptionV3__, __Xception__, and __VGG19__ to identify these diseases.
-* __VGG19__ was able to perform exceptionaly well with the test accuracy being __97 percent__ respectively.
+* __VGG19__ was able to perform exceptionally well with the test accuracy being __97 percent__ respectively.

 <hr style="border:0.01px solid blue">